dedica-team/nivio/docs/source/input.rst

 number of GitHub issues might be interesting to see on a landscape item that is an open source component.
 To attach such data to landscape components, use links having special known identifiers like "github" or "sonar".

 This is work in progress.
+Currently supported link identifiers are:

+* 'github' for GitHub repositories
+* 'spring.health' for Spring Boot health actuators https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/#health

 .. code-block:: yaml
    :linenos: